FedorIvanov37/SVFE-IPC-Monitoring/README.md

 ![image](https://www.tutorialspoint.com/inter_process_communication/images/message_queue.jpg)
 > On the picture Process A as a Sender sends Message to Process B using Message Queue.
 Message Queue receives and transfers the Message to the Receiver Process B. Process B receives the Message as the Receiver and makes its own part of work.
 When work of Process B will be finished the Message will be sent forth using another Message Queue.

 The Message Queue has predefined buffer size, which cannot be expanded in runtime.
 In case when Message Queue has no space left to receive new Message it will stop to receive any request from the Sender.
-Such case can lead to chain-queue situation, serious system cruash and difficulties with the problem determination.
+Such case can lead to chain-queue situation, serious system crash and difficulties with the problem determination.

 See more about IPC here: